Solar vs Battery-powered GPS Trackers

 There are a few limitations to this:

-The efficiency of solar panels degrade over time.
+- The efficiency of solar panels degrades over time.

 These limitations present some significant challenges in solar-powered tracking applications.

 Devices must be placed on top of assets, with a clear view of the sky to receive adequate sunlight.
 This is not always possible – often if the device is being used to prevent theft, it needs to be hidden, so thieves don’t see the tracker and try to remove it.
 This placement also means it is more likely to become covered in dirt and other organic matter, and not produce enough power.

 We have experience with solar-powered trackers thanks to our G52S device, which is our solar-powered tracker, well suited for Agtech and trailer tracking.
 While this was an innovative product for its time, advances in battery technology have led to this product being superseded by our battery-powered range.